lindebrothers/jsx-if-else/README.md

 # jsx-if-else
-A very lightweight and small react component that will let you write simple if and else statement with JSX syntax..
+A very lightweight and small react component that will let you write simple if and else condition with JSX syntax..

 ### Getting started
 ```